Bagging, Weighing and Filling Systems:

-Bagging automation uses pre-made bags placed into a bag magazine conveyor.
+Our automatic open mouth bagging machines use pre-made bags placed into a bag magazine conveyor.
 Bags are presented one at a time to a bag clamp, filled, then presented to a bag closer such as sewing or sealing.
 Once the bag is closed, it can be palletized manually, or automatically conveyed to a robotic or conventional palletizer before being stretch-wrapped.
 This type of automation must include a net weigh bagging scale above the automatic bagger.

 When automation is applied to drums, pails, tubs or boxes, the container is typically conveyed and indexed to a position under a fill spout with a dust hood.
 Product is dispensed into the container (net or gross weigh), then indexed forward for lidding.
 This type of automation can include a conveyor on load cells (gross weigh) or a net weigh scale above the container that weighs and drops the product into the container.
 These types of systems then convey the filled containers to an automatic palletizer and stretch wrapper.